The Timing Conflict

 Auto-dismiss and pause-on-hover are time-dependent, which makes tests

 inherently flaky if done wrong.
-We used jest.useFakeTimers() and
+I used jest.useFakeTimers() and

 act() to control the clock: